One-Step Diffusion-Based Image Compression with Semantic Distillation: Training Details

 We follow \cite{yin2024improved} and set $\sigma=0.01$.
 During training, the fake branch and discriminator are each updated 10 times for every update of the one-step generator, ensuring stable adversarial optimization.

 Training is conducted on 4×A100 GPUs for 1,000,000 steps.
+This stage requires around 12 days, as diffusion distillation introduces additional cost in addition to high-resolution training.
 The learning rate is fixed at 1e-6 (with AdamW) for the one-step generator, fake network, and discriminator.
 The batch size, cropping strategy and training data are identical to those used in Stage I.